-This Drive-In was located on Route 222 in Fleetwood, specifically at 8832 Allentown Pike.
+The 222 Drive-In Theatre was located on Route 222 in Fleetwood, specifically at 8832 Allentown Pike.
 It was opened in 1975 and closed in 1996, and had a capacity for 300 cars.
 Today, the property is occupied by Garage Strength.
-The last operator of the Route 222 Drive In was Anstadt and Wolfe Theatres (Paul Angstadt and Richard C. Wolfe).
-Originally build by the Finch family on ground owned by that family.… Read the rest
+The last operator of the 222 Drive In was Anstadt and Wolfe Theatres (Paul Angstadt and Richard C. Wolfe).
+Originally build by the Finch family on ground owned by that family.… Read Full Article

 Above the fold in the April 10th 1976 Reading Eagle